Scripps Hall (California): William A. Scripps

 William Armiger Scripps was the son of James Mogg Scripps.
 His father was a prominent bookbinder in England and came to America in 1844 with six motherless children.
 Scripps grew up on a Rushville, Illinois farm, where his father remarried.
 William moved to Detroit, Michigan, where he and his brother George opened a print shop.
 His other siblings and half-siblings, such as E. W. Scripps and James E. Scripps, owned and operated major newspapers around the country.
 After the original print shop was destroyed by fire, William Scripps moved to Southern California, being financially supported by the family newspaper empire, the E. W. Scripps Company.
 Scripps spent some time with his siblings in La Jolla, California, before moving to Altadena in 1904.

-William Scripps' sister was Ellen Browning Scripps, also involved with the founding of the E. W. Scripps Company, who become a prominent philanthropist in founding: the Scripps Research Institute, Scripps Institution of Oceanography, Scripps College, and the Rancho Santa Ana Botanic Garden.
+William Scripps' sister was Ellen Browning Scripps, also involved with the founding of the E. W. Scripps Company, who became a prominent philanthropist in founding the Scripps Research Institute, Scripps Institution of Oceanography, Scripps College, and the Rancho Santa Ana Botanic Garden.
 William also became involved in community philanthropy and founded 'Scripps Home' in Altadena for the elderly.